-The Air Force Association has played a crucial role in support of the U.S. Air Force for 75 years—longer, in fact, than the Air Force has existed as an independent military branch.
-Today, AFA remains dedicated to its mission to Educate, Advocate, and Support the Air Force, its Airmen, and their families—and to do the same for the new U.S. Space Force, which celebrated its second anniversary in December.
+The Air & Space Forces Association has played a crucial role in support of the U.S. Air Force for more than 75 years—longer, in fact, than the Air Force has existed as an independent military branch.
+Today, AFA supports both the U.S. Air and Space Forces and remains dedicated to its mission to Educate, Advocate, and Support both services and the Airmen, Guardians, and their families whose service helps support the defense and security of our nation.

 Here are highlights of AFA’s most notable achievements in its first 75 years:

 February 4, 1946: AFA is incorporated in Washington, D.C.
 Gen. Jimmy Doolittle is elected AFA’s first president.

 July, 1946: Air Force Magazine, “The Official Service Journal of the U.S. Army Air Forces,” becomes the official journal of the Air Force Association.

 September 18, 1947: The United States Air Force is made an independent military service, as a part of the National Security Act of 1947.